 Oversees, coordinates and analyzes the preparation of financial analyses and reports; establishes, maintains, and/or oversees accounting systems, procedures, and controls for the Community Development and Revitalization (CDR) FEMA program.
 Oversees, reviews, approves, and prepares other periodic reporting assignments, including Report of Nonfinancial Data assignments for the CDR program.
 Oversees, reviews, approves, and prepares reconciliations, reports, journal vouchers, and other ad-hoc analyses as required by the Financial Management program and the CDR program.
 Maintains the general ledger accounting system for the CDR FEMA program as assigned.
 Develops proficiency and expertise with agency tools and applications used to more effectively and efficiently perform research and create supporting documentation for assigned duties; coordinates with internal and external personnel to acquire needed information, as well as to identify and oversee the correction of outages and errors.
 Analyzes division processes and procedures to identify areas in need of improved efficiency and evaluate options for resolution.

 Graduation from an accredited four-year college or university with a degree in accounting, finance, or closely related field, PLUS: For Accountant V: - three (3) years experience in a progressively responsible accounting, financial or closely related position.
 For Accountant VI: - four (4) years experience in a progressively responsible accounting, financial or closely related position.
 For Accountant VII: - five (5) years experience in a progressively responsible accounting, financial or closely related position.
 Education and experience may be substituted for one another.
-Selected applicants will be required to complete a job related skills exercise utilizing Microsoft Excel, Microsoft Access, the Uniformed Statewide Accounting System (USAS), and MIP Fund Accounting System at time of interview.
+Selected applicants may be required to complete a job related skills exercise utilizing Microsoft Excel, Microsoft Access, the Uniformed Statewide Accounting System (USAS), and MIP Fund Accounting System at time of interview.

 Knowledge of the Uniform Statewide Accounting System (USAS).
 Certified Public Accountant in the State of Texas.